gorodetsky-umich/mdss/docs/tutorials/inputs.md

 ```
 ### Experimental Conditions

-To define the problem, referred to as the *__AeroProblem__* (focused on aerodynamics), the *__mdolab-baseClasses__* repository is utilized.
-This repository simplifies the setup of an aerodynamic problem by allowing users to specify a subset of conditions (e.g., Mach number, temperature, or Reynolds number) while automatically computing the remaining properties using gas laws.
+To define the problem, referred to as the *__AeroProblem__* (focused on aerodynamics), the following conditions along with the Angle of Attack(AoA) and path to the experimental data:

-#### Example Usage:

-You can specify the following conditions along with the Angle of Attack(AoA) and path to the experimental data:
 - Reynolds number
 - Mach number
 - Temperature
 - Reynolds length (Computed from geometrical data)

 Other properties, such as pressure or density, will be calculated automatically based on the specified values and the governing gas laws.

-For detailed information about the acceptable conditions and how to define an AeroProblem, refer to the [mdolab-baseClasses documentation](https://mdolab-baseclasses.readthedocs-hosted.com/en/latest/pyAero_problem.html "Documentation for AeroProblem").

 The `Angle of Attack (AoA)` is required to define the aerodynamic orientation of the flow.
 The `path to experimental data` can be left blank, as it will not affect the simulation.
 However, leaving it blank will generate a warning during the post-processing stage.

-### Naming Format for Grid Files
+### Location of Mesh Files

-Since ADflow supports only 'CGNS' format for multi-block or overset meshes, please ensure that input grid files use this format.
-Additionally, the naming convention for grid files should follow this structure: `<name>_L<level of refinement>.cgns`.
-This naming convention is essential for automating the simulation process.
-Here, refinement levels start from `L0` (the finest grid) to `L{n-1}`, where `L{n-1}` is the coarsest grid, and `n` represents the number of refinement levels.
-For example, a valid grid file name would be `funfoil_L0.cgns`.
-Note that while there are no restrictions on the location of the grid file, adherence to this naming convention is required.
+Specifying the location of the mesh files requires two inputs in every case:

+- `meshes_folder_path` gets the path to the folder that contains the mesh files
+- `mesh_files` gets the list of file names, that to be run, in the folder specified above.

 ## 2. Output Directory Path